Ray Borg: Post UFC

 Borg made his return against Jesse Arnett at UAE Warriors on June 19, 2021.
 He won the bout via unanimous decision.

 Borg was then scheduled to challenge Vinicius de Oliveira for the UAE Warriors Bantamweight Championship at UAE Warriors 23 on October 29, 2021.
 However, Borg withdrew from the bout after contracting with COVID-19 and was replaced by Sylvester Chipfumbu.

-Borg faced Cody Gibson on January 28, 2022 at Eagle FC 44: Spong vs. Kharitonov.
+Borg faced Cody Gibson on January 28, 2022, at Eagle FC 44: Spong vs. Kharitonov.
 He won the bout via unanimous decision.

 Borg faced Ricky Bandejas at Eagle FC 46 on March 11, 2022.
 He won the close bout via split decision.

 Bellator MMA

 On February 21, 2023, it was announced that Borg had signed with Bellator MMA.

-Borg is scheduled to make his promotional debut moving down to Flyweight to face Kyoji Horiguchi on April 22, 2023 at Bellator 295.
+Borg was scheduled to make his promotional debut moving down to Flyweight to face Kyoji Horiguchi on April 22, 2023, at Bellator 295.
+However, the day of the weigh-ins, due to weight-management complications for Borg, the bout was scrapped.
+He was subsequently released from the promotion.
+After the release, Borg announced that he was retiring from MMA.

+Global Fight League

+Borg was scheduled to face former WSOF Bantamweight Champion Marlon Moraes in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+However, all GFL events were cancelled indefinitely.

 Personal life

 Borg and his wife Amanda have a son, Anthony, who was born with hydrocephalus in 2018.
 Borg is also the legal guardian of his niece.